Sakhile-Mbane/Predicting-Time-Required-for-Ukhamba---Inkabi-Zezwe-to-Achieve-Gold-Status/README.md

 # Predicting Time Required for Ukhamba - Inkabi Zezwe to Achieve Gold Status

-This project aims to develop a machine learning model to predict the time it would take for the song of the artist Ukhamba - Inkabi Zezwe to achieve gold status based on the certification standards set by the Recording Industry of South Africa (RISA).
+This project aims to develop a machine learning model to predict the time it would take for the album of the artist Ukhamba - Inkabi Zezwe to achieve gold status based on the certification standards set by the Recording Industry of South Africa (RISA).

 ## Objective
 The objective of this project is to provide insights into the time required for Ukhamba - Inkabi Zezwe to achieve gold status by leveraging historical data, including release dates, streaming counts, and certification statuses.